Harris sends message to old-guard: Every era has its end

 Her commentary to the congregation once led by Martin Luther King Jr. comes as former Vice President Joe Biden, 76, considers whether to join a field that already includes Vermont Sen. Bernie Sanders, who is 77.
 Both men have run for president before and fallen short.

 'Biden and Sanders are seen as strong contenders for the Democratic nomination, though other candidates and some voters have emphasized the need for a more youthful approach to try and beat President Donald Trump in the general election.
-Several other candidates in the race, including two governor, are also in their late sixties.
+Several other candidates in the race, including two governors, are also in their late sixties.

 Harris noted Sunday that King was 26 when he led the Montgomery Bus Boycotts that pushed him to the forefront of the civil rights movement.